Comprehensive Datacenter Security Solutions

 Physical Datacenter Security

-Because of the physical nature of a Datacenter, it is important to have extensive physical security, as well as cybersecurity
+Because of the physical nature of a Datacenter, it is important to have extensive physical security, as well as cybersecurity.

 ETTE’s Datacenter has the following physical security elements: